+Aside from getting recognized as a separate breed from the Rhode Island Reds.
 Another interesting fact about the New Hampshire Chicken is that it received the status of a heritage breed in 2018 when the Canaan Elementary school presented a petition to the governor of New Hampshire.

 The governor went on to sign the state bird into law and today, this breed remains an important part of the state’s history.

 What Cross Does It Take to Make a New Hampshire Chicken?

 Hampshire Reds were carefully bred from selective strains of Rhode Island Reds.

 These specimens from the Rhode Island Red breed included faster feathering, greater meat production, and more vigorous growth.

 Consequently, this led to the development of the New Hampshire Reds.

 When we look at the origins of New Hampshire chickens, we see that only the Rhode Island Red was a part of its development.

 It all started when poultry breeders working at the New Hampshire Agricultural Experiment Station started choosing Rhode Island Reds based on specific traits.

 So, the New Hampshire chicken isn’t a cross of a different breed, but rather came about through selective breeding and to satisfy the meat supply during the early to mid-1900s.